Create audience criteria

 -

-Download File – Matches a specific file considered already viewed or loaded by browsers.
-The file path can be the file name only or a relative path to a file.
-The audience criterion is considered met if the path to a loaded image contains the configured path.
-For example, you can use this criterion to check if the image CompanyLogo.png is viewed by entering the path to the image.
+Download File – Matches a specific file that the browser viewed or loaded.
+The file path is the file name or a relative path.
+The criterion matches when the path to a loaded resource contains the configured path.
+For example, enter the path to an image (

 -

 Landing URL – Matches the URL the visitor uses to enter the site.
-Decide whether the landing URL Equals, Starts with, or Ends with a specified value.
+Select Equals, Starts with, or Ends with and enter a value.
 For example, contains

 -